thatSignal/AltSpaceVRCursorCopy/README.md

 ### Alterations to the Furniture Scene (Ikea Model Room)
 * Code for a reticle meant to be used with a VR headset.
-* The Sensitivty setting for a mouse controlled reticle has not been done, as I was testing everything with a VR headset.
-I will try to get a chance to do that soon.
+* Went back and added the Sensitivty setting for the cursor on 4/26.
+In order to test it, check or uncheck the Use Mouse setting on the Main Camera.
+The code is not very "DRY." there is some duplicate code in there.
+I just wanted to get the sensitivity feature in.
+I'll try to dry it out soon.
 * Additional code surrounding the scene in order to make for a more robust experience.
  * sometimes, when in VR, it would be nice to know an object is interactive before I spend the time traveling to it.
 In AltspaceVR, in the blocks room, there is an elevator with a button on the outside.
 I was excited to see where it would take me, but, to my dismay, the button was not interactive.
 I developed a little system to communicate that an object you're looking at is interactive even though you are too far to actually use it.
 * Grab/Carry functionality